intino/itrules/README.md

 it-rules is a rule-based template engine. it-rules can generate HTML, XML, SQL, JSON or any other documents from templates.
 Documents are generated from a structured data source (frames) and a set of production rules that define the template.
 It can be used either as a library for JAVA or as a command-line tool.

 # How it works? #
-it-rules defines a programming language that allows to define frames and production rules.
+The it-rules engine is like an expert system that provides the reasoning mechanism to execute rules in order to generate the document.
+It provides a programming language that allows to define frames and production rules.
 The engine is able to interpret this language and generate a document.

 ## Frame and rules ##
 Frames are the elementary representations to define the data source.
 It might be understood as facts that represent the document.
 A frame can be represented as simple type (String, Integer, Float, Date) or as a complex type, that is, a set of attributes.
 Any data source contains a *Root Frame*.